-- the personal characteristics (including being of good repute and integrity); - the level of competence, knowledge and experience; and - the qualifications required, - undergone or is undergoing all training, required to enable that person to perform his or her function effectively and in accordance with any relevant regulatory requirements and to enable sound and prudent management of TRE.
+- the personal characteristics (including being of good repute and integrity); - the level of competence, knowledge and experience; and - the qualifications required.

-Any breaches of the fit and proper requirements are internally reported to the Heads of Risk and Legal & Compliance.
+Any breaches of the fit and proper requirements are internally reported to the Head of Risk and the Head of Legal & Compliance.
 TRE's Head of Risk is responsible for notifying the relevant regulator of the change in circumstances and any remedial action that is being undertaken by TRE.